-- 1. Name of funding program/funding stream that you are applying for (select from menu) - 2.
-Name of local government or First Nation (select from menu).
-Please note: if the name of your organization is not included in the menu, contact UBCM immediately in order to determine eligibility and next steps. - 3.
-Primary contact person: name, position, phone, email - 4.
-Secondary contact person: name, position, phone, email - 5.
-For regional projects only: name of sub-applicant(s) and rationale for regional project - 6.
-Project title - 7.
-Proposed start date - 8.
-Proposed end date - 9.
-Total project budget - 10.
-Total grant request - 11.
-Other funding - 12.
-Project summary - 13.
-If previously funded under same funding program/funding stream: progress to date - 14.
-Certification that information is complete and accurate
+- 1. Name of the intake of the funding program that you want to apply for (select from menu). - 2.
+Name of the Primary Applicant (select from menu).
+Please note: if the name of your organization is not included in the menu, contact UBCM in order to determine eligibility and next steps. - 3.
+Primary and secondary contact information: name, position, phone, email. - 4.
+For regional projects only: name of sub-applicant(s) and rationale for regional project. - 5.
+Project title. - 6.
+Proposed start and end date. - 7.
+Total project budget. - 8.
+Total grant request. - 9.
+Other funding amount and source. - 10.
+Project summary. - 11.
+Progress to date.
+Provide an update on the status of previously approved projects if previously funded under same funding program/funding stream. - 12.
+Certification that the information is complete and accurate.

-When the LGPS Online Application Form is submitted, the applicant and UBCM will automatically receive a PDF copy as part of a confirmation email.
-This email will also include the file number that has been assigned to the application and a copy of the worksheet that must be completed (as Step 2 below).
+When the LGPS Online Application Form is submitted, the applicant will receive an email confirmation including the file number that has been assigned to the application, and a copy of the Application Worksheet that must be completed as part of Step 2.

-STEP TWO: 2024 FireSmart Community Funding & Supports Allocation-based Funding Worksheet and Required Attachments
+STEP TWO: Application Worksheet and Required Attachments